 - If you can and are willing to block any traffic to your website from any EU resident, then you are not involved in GDPR compliance.
 Otherwise, you’d better be prepared to comply with the GDPR.

 - According to GDPR, if you collect any personal data you must have that EU resident sign a consent form for personal information that could identify him/her.

 - If the data is sensitive information — like race, sexual persuasion, politics, union membership, medical information, religion, or criminal proceedings — then you need explicit consent for processing this any and every time you collect it.
 This explicit consent means data subjects agree in writing to sharing their information and to allowing you to use it for the stated purpose.

 - Data subjects can give an electronic signature for personal data processing.

-- You can no longer count such things as ticking a box or failure to opt out or seeking consent ‘later’ as consent.
+- You can no longer count such things as pre-ticked boxes or failure to opt out or seeking consent ‘later’ as consent.

 - This is the time to revisit your privacy settings.
 Are they GDPR compliant?
 If not, what needs to be done?

 - Every data subject protected by GDPR has the right to be forgotten or the right to data erasure.
 Set up your site so opting out is easy.
 Make it simple for visitors to your website to delete information.

 - GDPR rights guarantee all EU residents access to their personal data.
 They also have the right to correct, amend, add to or delete incorrect data is their personal data file.

 - Remember: IP addresses are personal data that is identifiable information.

 - Media sites like Facebook, Google, and Twitter consider GDPR compliance an important responsibility.
 They will do their utmost to be GDPR compliant.